simpleanalytics/docs/_docs/20_script/server-side.md

   }
 </style>

+Our API is located at `https://api.simpleanalytics.io/post`.

-In JSON a request could look like this:
+The request should be a POST with JSON like this:

 ```json
 {